trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/quick_start.rst

 .. admonition: Exercise 1

   Change the number of processors.
-Use option 4 and selevt for example 4 processors (instead of 2).
+Use option 4 and select for example 4 processors (instead of 2).
 Rerun the example and plot the results.

   .. image:: pics/tut1_9.png
     :width: 10cm